 Refinance ASAP and Pay Off Quickly!

-Greg Floerman is a hospital employed general surgeon who finished residency in 2015.
-He applied only with SoFi on the recommendation of his financial advisor and refinanced into a 15 year fixed loan because it fit his budget at the time for what he wanted to pay monthly.
-He recommends you “look at all companies to compare rates.
+Greg Floerman is a hospital-employed general surgeon who finished residency in 2015.
+He applied only with SoFi on the recommendation of his financial advisor and refinanced into a 15-year fixed loan because it fit his budget at the time for what he wanted to pay monthly.
+He recommends you “Look at all companies to compare rates.
 Do it ASAP.
 Pay them off in the shortest time possible.”

 “Finance Spouses” Are a Doc's Best Friend Getting Loans Refinanced and Paid Off Fast

-Tara is “just the finance spouse” of a physician.
-He will graduate in 2019 from an EM residency.
+Tara is “just the finance spouse” of a physician that graduated in 2019 from an EM residency.
 They refinanced with Earnest, twice actually, once right after medical school graduation in 2016 and again in summer 2017.
 She notes the process was “straightforward and easy.
-We planned to pay off the loans aggressively, so sliding the term length all the way left to “5 years” and variable interest rate instead of fixed saved us the most money.
-We refinanced [later] with the same company to get a slightly better interest rate for free, and to get a referral/signup bonus we missed on the first go around, which they honored.
+We planned to pay off the loans aggressively, so sliding the term length all the way left to ‘5 years' and variable interest rate instead of fixed saved us the most money.
+We refinanced [later] with the same company to get a slightly better interest rate for free, and to get a referral/signup bonus we missed on the first go-around, which they honored.
 By the way, nice of them to do that, they certainly didn't have to.
 We lived on rice and beans through medical school and residency to pay off the loan (in January 2018) and the lower interest rate was going to save us several hundred bucks even if it did creep up (as it did).
 By the time the rate equaled what our fixed rate would have been, we were already more than halfway done with payments.”
 She recommends, “You should probably do it right away, it saved us a lot of money.
-I recommend Earnest because I had a good experience with them but I'm sure their competition is similar….If you're not planning on paying your debts down ahead of schedule, I think it's a bad idea to choose a variable interest rate.”
+I recommend Earnest because I had a good experience with them but I'm sure their competition is similar.
+If you're not planning on paying your debts down ahead of schedule, I think it's a bad idea to choose a variable interest rate.”

 Shop Around to Get the Best Rate (Companies Will Fight Over You!)

 Sara Barcia is an attending who applied to SoFi, Laurel Road, and First Republic.
 She refinanced the first time with SoFi, then again with First Republic for a lower rate, although they note they needed 10% of the loan amount (20% if joint ownership) in either cash or home equity to refinance with First Republic.
-She chose a 10 year fixed loan at 2.9% because she “needed the lower minimum payment in case I lost my job as I build up an emergency fund.
+She chose a 10-year fixed loan at 2.9% because she “needed the lower minimum payment in case I lost my job as I build up an emergency fund.
 I plan to pay it off in 4 years though.”
 She says that “Companies will fight over you if you are a good applicant.
 Get the best rate you can, shop around.
 Use referrals.
-I have made about $1000 by using the referral through WCI and by referring others.”
+I have made about $1,000 by using the referral through WCI and by referring others.”

 Kaitlyn Le says she was “looking for an article like this one when I refinanced a few years ago” and was glad to participate.
 She is a pediatric hospitalist who finished training in 2015.
 She applied to Earnest and SoFi, refinancing first with Earnest in 2016 and then SoFi in 2018 because they “had the best online reputation with a user-friendly interface, easy access to live phone help, and low reported interest rates.”
 She took a variable 5-year loan to get the lowest rates available since she “had the ability to pay the loan off at any time” but is preferentially funding retirement accounts right now.
 Her initial rate of 2.2% has increased to 2.5%.
 She recommends “Don’t delay!
-It initially seems daunting, but really takes only about half an hour of your time to look into a couple online refinancing options, and you can apply online.
-The difference between a few percentage points at face value seems insignificant, but when you crunch the numbers, refinancing a 7% loan to a 3% loan can mean the difference of thousands of dollars EACH YEAR on a $200k loan!”
+It initially seems daunting, but really takes only about half an hour of your time to look into a couple of online refinancing options, and you can apply online.
+The difference between a few percentage points at face value seems insignificant, but when you crunch the numbers, refinancing a 7% loan to a 3% loan can mean the difference of thousands of dollars EACH YEAR on a $200K loan!”

 Refinance Early and Often